disseminating our findings across the world

 Rebecca Lindberg, MHIF’s director of population health, said, “Meaningful stakeholder engagement is one of the most important factors, if arguably not the most important factor, in the success of a population health initiative.
 When engagement is done thoughtfully and viewed as an ongoing, iterative process, a community can transform policies, systems, environments and indeed, its entire culture.
 Health can become a part of the fabric of the community, with an impact that’s visible wherever people live, work, learn and play.”

-The complete learning guide, an executive summary and a communications strategy primer are available here.
+The complete learning guide, an executive summary and a communications strategy primer are available in the sidebar.
+A video summary is also available below.
 More information on how health care leaders can partner with MHIF to improve population health in their communities is available here.